uni-notes/uni-notes/docs/1_Core/General_Biology/03_A_tour_of_the_cell.md

 - Cytoskeleton shape is maintained using microtubules.

-Movement in Cells:
+Movement in Cells: <br>
 - Cilia : Short hair liked strucutres that are many in number and move back and forth in a coordinated fashion.
-Eg - Cilia in windpipe that are responsible to sweep mucus in the respiratory system get damages due to smoking leading to respiratory complications in smokers.
+Eg - Cilia in windpipe that are responsible to sweep mucus in the respiratory system get damages due to smoking leading to respiratory complications in smokers. <br>
 - Flagella : They are singular, whip - like structures that help in movement os sperms during fertilization.
-The problems with flagella often times lead to infertility problems.
+The problems with flagella often times lead to infertility problems. <br>
 - Pilli : Helps in attachment to surfaces.